SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Porcupine Flat is one of the more basic campgrounds in the Yosemite region.
 This means water comes from Porcupine Creek and no other facilities are on site.
 The campsite offers a rare opportunity to experience nature in this beautiful forest.

-This location has more than 50 tent pitches and no provisions for RVs since the narrow roads make getting to the site in large vehicles impossible.
+This location has 52 pitches and only four for smaller RVs up to 24 feet, since the narrow roads make it hard to access by vehicle.

 With many of the local attractions reachable by hiking trails, this is a choice for adventurers looking to explore the wilderness surrounding the area.

 The largest campsite in the Yosemite region is Tuolumne Meadows.
-It covers a vast area close to the Tuolumne River and caters to tents, RVs, and trailers, the latter two up to 35ft.
+It covers a vast area close to the Tuolumne River and offers a variety of sites (more than 300 in total) for cars, RVs, trailers, horses, groups, and backpackers.

 I recommend checking the available information regularly if you wish to experience one of the most spectacular locations in Yosemite.